 With regards to future therapies, new research is hoping to reduce fear and fear relapse.
 Dr Stephen Maren’s work shows that stress increases the activity of fear-promoting regions of the brain, and reduces activity in neighboring fear-reducing regions.
 He thinks this brain activity could be reversed by increasing the activity of neurons that release the fight-or-flight neurotransmitter, norepinephrine.4

 Helping young minds

-We’ve been fortunate enough to be able to work on several paediatric and mental health projects.
+As a healthcare marketing company we’ve been fortunate enough to be able to work on several paediatric and mental health projects.
 For The Anna Freud Centre, we developed an app for children with ADHD and behavioural issues.
 ReZone helps children manage their behaviour through interactive tools, breathing videos and colour experiences that gently encourage reflection and self-critique.